pyAvenge/odin-recipes/README.md

 This is my first HTML webpage.
-I am going to build a basic recipe page using onlz HTML.
+I am going to build a basic recipe page using only HTML.
 Wish me luck!